Metalution Part 3: The Origin of Traditions and First Taste of the Epic

 It should be noted that although the terms Early Heavy Metal and Traditional Heavy Metal are both used by Metology standards, in all technicality Early Heavy Metal could be considered a sub-genre of Traditional Heavy Metal, Early Traditional Heavy Metal.
 There may be times though when the term “early” is applied to other sub-genres of metal.
 So far Doom Metal has been established, and as we move into 1971 we will also see the birth of Speed Metal.

 Lastly using the term Traditional Heavy Metal implies there is non-traditional heavy metal, and this is true.
 Such non-traditional heavy metal will simply be “Heavy Metal” as traditional heavy metal would technically be a sub-genre of heavy metal.
-Take note that the Traditional Heavy Metal style is at the root of the metal genre and also many sub-genres will no longer have the term “heavy” used when with them.
+Take note that the Traditional Heavy Metal style is at the root of the metal genre and also many sub-genres will no longer have the term “heavy” usedwith them.

 For now, Metalution is a full decade of music away from Heavy Metal dropping the “traditional”.